PDLPorters/PDL-Stats/README.md

   PDL::Stats::GLM.
 GSL is otherwise NOT required for the core PDL::Stats modules to work, ie Basic, Kmeans, and GLM.

-- PGPLOT (Optional)
+- PDL::Graphics::Simple (Optional)

-  PDL-Stats currently uses PGPLOT for plotting.
-There are two pgplot/PGPLOT modules, which cause much confusion upon installation.
-First there is the pgplot Fortran library.
-Then there is the perl PGPLOT module, which is the perl interface to pgplot, including PDL::Graphics::PGPLOT, that PDL-Stats uses for plotting.
+  PDL-Stats currently uses this for plotting.
+It can use any of several engines to achieve this.

 ## INSTALLATION